Collection management is a key area of library services.

 The Stock Quality Health Check (SQHC) is a practical tool which enables public libraries to undertake an assessment of the relevance, depth and range of collection stock in relation to the communities they serve.

 "Opening the Book" created the methodology for the stock quality Health Check for libraries in the UK.
 With the help of NSW public library staff this model has been adapted to meet the needs of NSW public libraries.
-The adult list will be updated early in 2017, and will be available for use on the website after this date.
+The list has been redone in 2017, and is available for use, 2017 adult fiction stock quality health check.

 The results worksheet template can be used in conjunction with the health check tools.
 The worksheet provides some prompts for discussion and a template for documenting any action your library would like to undertake.